SenseLogic/CODEX/README.md

 *   Be a source of **order**, not chaos.

 *   Always leave the code in a **better state than you found it**, so even if you're in a hurry :
-    *   Immediately fix any **design or implementation flaws** you encounter, because if you don't, no one else will, and technical debt will accumulate, eventually crippling the entire project.
+    *   Immediately fix any **design or implementation flaws** you encounter, because if you do not, no one else will, and technical debt will accumulate, eventually crippling the entire project.
     *   Continue writing **clean, maintainable code** to limit software entropy, which will help you **ship faster** by sustaining high productivity as the project grows in size and complexity.

 *   **Never waste performance**, or poor performance will eventually come back to haunt you :